-Women who have Zika should be offered counseling and support, not an abortion they will later regret, Garcia said.
+Women should be offered counselling and support, not an abortion they will later regret, Garcia said.

 In El Salvador, where abortions are banned under all circumstances, including rape and risks to the mother's life, women convicted of having the procedure can be sentenced to decades in prison.

-But at least 100 pregnant women have tested positive there for Zika so far, and the spread of the virus has intensified the debate about whether the country should ease its blanket prohibition.
-The health minister, Violeta Menjívar, raised the possibility that abortion laws could be revised.
+But at least 100 pregnant women have tested positive for Zika so far, and the spread of the virus has intensified the debate about whether the country should ease its blanket prohibition.